Huntingdonshire Branch pubs selling real ale

 - Addison Arms

 Voted Huntingdonshire CAMRA Rural Pub of the Year 2014 and 2015, the Addison Arms is a welcoming pub that offers four real ales mainly sourced from local breweries, with a beer from Digfield Brewery always available.
 The Grade II listed building dates from the early 18th Century and is of considerable architectural interest.
 Serving good food using locally sourced produce.
-There are regular themed food nights.
 The large beer garden is popular in the summer.

 - Addison Arms Sawtry Road Glatton PE28 5RZ ku.oc.smra-nosidda@tcatnoc(01487) 830410